OTIS - Offender Tracking Information System

 THE HISTORY OF ELECTRONIC DATA COLLECTION IN THE MDOC: CMIS and OMNI

 Starting in 1997, the MDOC began to implement a new database, known as the Offender Management Network Information system (OMNI).
-OMNI will eventually replace CMIS as well as several other databases within the department.
+OMNI has replaced CMIS as well as several other databases within the department.
 OMNI also includes information about probationers, a group of offenders who are NOT under the jurisdiction of the MDOC, but who are merely supervised by the department.
+OMNI is also being used to store offenders photographs, something CMIS did not do.

 OTIS SEARCH RULES